applysis/applysis.github.io/mkdocs/docs/API/c-swift-package.md

 # Swift Package

-Applysis Swift Package gives opportunity to submit feedback automatically from iOS, OSX, WatchOS or TVOS apps directly to [Applysis platform](https://app.applysis.io/).
+Applysis Swift Package gives the opportunity to submit feedback automatically from iOS, OSX, WatchOS or TVOS apps directly to the [Applysis platform](https://app.applysis.io/).
 SDK can be used as Swift Package Manager and downloaded from [github repository](https://github.com/applysis/applysis-ios-sdk).

 ## Supported Versions